BlueBrain/SimulationTutorials/README.md

-# Data-driven Electrophysiological modeling tutorials
+# Electrophysiological data-driven modeling tutorials

-This repository contains the code for tutorials given by the Blue Brain Project related to electrophysiological modeling
+This repository contains the code for tutorials given by the Blue Brain Project related to electrophysiological data-driven modeling

+## News

+* On April 12th 2016, a Neuron tutorial/demo will be given at the Young Researchers Event in Budapest https://education.humanbrainproject.eu/web/hbp-education-portal/young-researchers-budapest

 ## HBP Young Researchers Event 2016